European shares rebound ahead of U.S. jobs data

 * German industry orders lift sentiment

-PARIS/LONDON, Dec 5 European shares rallied on Friday, recouping most of the previous session's losses, helped by strong German factory orders and expectations for upbeat U.S. jobs data due later in the day.
+LONDON, Dec 5 European shares rallied on Friday, recouping most of their previous day's losses, as strong German factory orders and expectations for upbeat U.S. jobs data later in the day revived investor appetite.

-Shares in oil and gas firms bucked the trend, losing ground again as Brent crude fell close to $69 a barrel.
-Seadrill was down 4.6 percent, Saipem down 2.9 percent and Statoil down 0.9 percent.

-This year's sharp drop in crude prices has forced a number of oil services firms including Seadrill to scrap their dividends as oil majors accelerate cost-cutting efforts.

-The STOXX oil and gas sector index has tumbled 23 percent since June, representing a wipeout in market capitalisation of roughly $240 billion, more than the entire market value of Shell, Europe's biggest oil major, Thomson Reuters data shows.

-At 1145 GMT, the pan-European FTSEurofirst 300 was up 1.1 percent at 1,396.47 points.
-The index fell 1.4 percent in the previous session after the European Central Bank stuck to its line that any decision on further stimulus would be made next year, sparking a bout of profit taking.
+At 0855 GMT, the pan-European FTSEurofirst 300 was up 1 percent at 1,394.65 points after falling 1.4 percent in the previous session, when the European Central Bank said any decision on further stimulus would be made next year.

-"People had bought the rumour and they sold the news.
-There was no major surprise in Draghi's speech.
-We're still betting on a slow recovery in the European economy," Barclays France director Franklin Pichard said.

-Data on Friday showed German industry orders rose far more than forecast in October.
+German industry orders rose far more than forecast in October and though the country's central bank dampened the mood by slashing its growth forecasts for Europe's largest economy, its president said there were signs current weakness would soon be overcome.

-U.S. jobs data, due at 1330 GMT, was expected to show employment growth accelerated in November.
-Non-farm payrolls are likely to have increased by 230,000 jobs last month after rising by 214,000 in October, according to a Reuters poll.
+U.S. jobs data due at 1330 GMT was expected to show employment growth likely accelerated a bit in November.
+Non-farm payrolls were forecast to have increased by 230,000 jobs last month after rising by 214,000 in October, according to a Reuters survey of economists.

+Traders said a number in line with consensus would keep market expectations for continued U.S. growth on track while not fuelling concerns about an early hike in Federal Reserve interest rates.

-"A number in line with expectations would make people think there's no need to bank any profit at the moment," said Paul Chesterton, a trader at Peregrine & Black.
+"A number in line with expectations would make people think there's no need to bank any profit at the moment," Paul Chesterton, a trader at Peregrine & Black, said.

+Even after Thursday's fall, the FTSEurofirst is up nearly 15 percent since mid-October, boosted by speculation about ECB stimulus.

+Spain's Bankia fell 1.7 percent in brisk volume after a report released as part of a court investigation said the bank presented a series of error-strewn accounts for 2011, the year it listed shares.

 Europe bourses in 2014: link.reuters.com/pap87v